preethamam/Image-Annotator/README.md

 # ImageLabeler
 A Python Kivy based software tool to label the multiclase images contained in a folder to class folders.
+This tool is best suited for image labeling/annotation for classification problem.

 # Requirements
 Tested on Windows 10 <br>